arjunkohn/repository_1/README.md

 # repository_1
 I thought I knew what I was doing -
-Now I kinda do.
+Now I know I do
-Haha
+git is getting familiar